vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 viz. salt, jaggery, tavarāja ( milk ?), honey, pānaka ( spicy beverage), jiraka, milk, curds, ghee, marjikā (Rasālā or Sikhariṇi), dhānyaka (coriander), sugar; at end of each month donate a vessel full of the thing left off in that month and one of the edibles specified; at end of year donate a golden image of Gauri ( as big as the thumb) studded with ratnas; reward is freedom from sins and sorrow and disease; KKV 66-69, HV II.
 461-465 (from Pad.
 V. 22.
 105–135), KR 499–503 ( same verses from Mat.
 63. 1-29 ).
 Rasālā was prepared from curds and was somewhat like · śrīkhaṇḍa' of

 modern Mahārāstra ( from the quotations in KR 501 ).
-Rākhi-pārṇimāmon Sr. śu.
+Rākhi-pūrṇimāmon Sr. śu.
 15. See above pp. 127-128 on rakṣā.

 bandhana, Rāghavadrādasi-on Jy. śu.
 12th; golden images of Rāma and